sdbtools/pathfinder/README.md

-The main difference of PathFinder from other tools is that unlike majority of grep-like tools, which are searching in only one folder (usually, currrent working dorectory), PathFinder is searching in multiple places simulteneously.
+The main difference of PathFinder from other tools is that unlike majority of grep-like tools, which are searching in only one folder (usually, currrent working dorectory), PathFinder is searching in multiple places simultaneously.
 PathFinder is using option 'path' to get a list of folders to search in.
 Current working directory is ignored by default.
 This means that you can launch vim in any folder and safely use PathFinder.
 It won't try to check all files in your home directory, or even worse, whole file